OctoPrint/OctoPrint/README.md

 Restart the OctoPrint server and reload its frontend.
 You should now see a "Webcam" tab with content.

-If everything works, add the startup commands to `/etc/rc.local`.

 If you want to be able to shutdown and restart your Pi via the webinterface, you'll first have to add a `sudo` rule for the system user OctoPrint is running under (for me that's the default user `pi`):